eneskokay/lojiper-case/README.md

 # lojiper-case

-Ticket booking application coded with React-Native
+Ticket booking application coded with React-Native.

+## Getting Started

+First install all the dependencies and start the app:
+<sub>nmp install</sub>
+Then run the app:
+<sub>npx expo start</sub>